What Do You Need to Know About Rear-End Collisions in Minnesota?

 For example, this could occur if:

-• A jaywalking pedestrian steps in front of the leading vehicle, necessitating a sudden stop and a crash;
+• A jaywalking pedestrian steps in front of the leading vehicle, necessitating a sudden stop and a crash

-• A chain reaction collision happens in which a third vehicle rear-ends the trailing vehicle, pushing it forward into the leading vehicle;
+• A chain reaction collision happens in which a third vehicle rear-ends the trailing vehicle, pushing it forward into the leading vehicle

-• A leading vehicle crashes or stops suddenly in a work zone because of an unreasonably dangerous hazard.
+• A leading vehicle crashes or stops suddenly in a work zone because of an unreasonably dangerous hazard

 A Driver’s Employer

-If a driver causes a rear-end collision while operating a work vehicle, the driver's employer may have a legal liability to the accident victims under Minnesota law.
+If a driver causes a rear-end collision while operating a work vehicle, the driver's employer may bear legal liability to the accident victims under Minnesota law.
 Generally, employers must answer for their employees' careless or reckless actions.
-A driver's employer might also owe a rear-end accident victim for failing to train the driver properly or maintain the vehicle that crashed in safe working condition.

 A Government Entity or Private Road Owner